mavericks065/jekyll-now/_posts/2021-02-21-A-basic-kotlin-script.md

         .get() // Make the program to wait for the completable future to complete before exiting.
 ```

-You can find an example of script my [github](https://github.com/mavericks065/NIG-Kotlin-async-script).
+You can find an example of script in my [github](https://github.com/mavericks065/NIG-Kotlin-async-script).

 ## Conclusion